readthedocs/readthedocs.org/docs/user/guides/technical-docs-seo-guide.rst

    .. tab:: MkDocs

       MkDocs automatically includes all ``.md`` files in the main navigation 💯️.
-      So it does not need to report back about unreferenced files.
-      You have to go out of your way and install a plugin, if you want to hide files from the navigation.
+      This makes sure that all files are discoverable by default, however there are configurations that allow for unlinked files in various ways.
-      If you do want to scan your documentation for unreferenced files and images, a plugin like `mkdocs-unused-files`_ does the job.
+      If you want to scan your documentation for unreferenced files and images, a plugin like `mkdocs-unused-files`_ does the job.